Museums In Thailand: Have An Insightful Experience On Your Next Thai Vacation

 Photo: Zhou Guanhuai / Wikimedia Commons

-Chiang Mai is one of the most famous museums in Thailand, offering great insights into the country’s rich heritage and culture.
+Chiang Mai National Museum is one of the most famous museums in Thailand, offering great insights into the country’s rich heritage and culture.
 Located in the vicinity of Wat Chet Yot in the north-western part of Chiang Mai, it highlights the history of the Kingdom of Lanna.
 Besides that, its artefacts and photographs depict modern-day life in Chiang Mai.
 The Fine Arts Department of Thailand runs the museum.
 Also, the museum gives you an insight into the economic and educational development of the royal city.

 Best Experiences: Exhibits on the history, culture, and art of northern Thailand, including Lanna artefacts